Rodger Saffold

-Rodger P. Saffold III (born June 6, 1988) is an American former professional football player who is a guard in the National Football League (NFL).
+Rodger P. Saffold III (born June 6, 1988) is an American former professional football player who played as a guard in the National Football League (NFL).
 He was selected by the St. Louis Rams in the second round, 33rd overall in the 2010 NFL draft.
 He played college football for the Indiana Hoosiers.

 Early life

 Saffold attended Bedford High School in Bedford, Ohio where he played offensive tackle and defensive end.
 He was a 2005 first team All-Lake Erie League, all-district and honorable mention all-state selection at the same high school that produced former Wisconsin and NFL wide receivers Chris Chambers and Lee Evans.
 He recorded 18 tackles as a senior.

 Considered only a two-star recruit by Rivals.com, Saffold picked Indiana over Illinois, Kansas and Ohio.

 College career

 He never left the starting lineup after sliding in at left tackle midway through his true freshman campaign at Indiana University.
 He started 41 games and appeared in 42 in his career.
 He was selected second team All-Big Ten by the conference coaches and named honorable mention by the league's media, and earned second team All-Big Ten recognition from Phil Steele's magazine.